Using Linkly with ChatGPT

 There are two ways to connect Linkly to ChatGPT:

-- Custom GPT - Create a Custom GPT with Linkly API Actions
+Custom GPT - Create a Custom GPT with Linkly API Actions

-Option 1: Connecting the Linkly MCP Server to ChatGPT
+Option 1: MCP Server (Recommended)

 - The ChatGPT Desktop App (macOS or Windows)